cisco-asp-web/LTRMSI-3000/lab_2/lab_2-guide.md

       commit
       ```

+3. Apply SRv6 L3VPN configuration to **xrd01**

-3. The BGP route reflectors will also need to have L3VPN capability added to their peering group. **xrd06** has been preconfigured, so you only need to configure **xrd05**
+4. The BGP route reflectors will also need to have L3VPN capability added to their peering group. **xrd06** has been preconfigured, so you only need to configure **xrd05**

    BGP Route Reflectors **xrd05**
     ```yaml